poralix/directadmin-utils/php/README.md

 Built-in commands:
-    versions      - to list installed PHP versions full-versions - to show installed PHP versions --ini         - to show loaded ini files for PHP
+    versions      - to list installed PHP versions full-versions - to show installed PHP versions update-all    - to update all installed versions (expert mode is used) --ini         - to show loaded ini files for PHP

+Update-all (beta):
+    DO NOT use it for mod_php!!!
+    you can specify: suphp, fastcgi, php-fpm to force the mode

 Other commands:
     You can run any other command supported by PHP,